-- Investigate the working of sFlow on Windows and re-enable the unit tests. - Investigate and add the feature to provide QoS. - Sign the driver.
+- Investigate the working of sFlow on Windows and re-enable the unit tests. - Investigate and add the feature to provide QoS. - Sign the driver & create an MSI for installing the different Open vSwitch components on Windows.

 Open vSwitch on Citrix XenServer